sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-automation-store/spa-acquire-automation-store.md

 ---

-# Acquire a Template Project from the Store
+# Acquire Orders Management Using UI5 Application Project From the Store
 <!-- description --> Acquire Orders Management package from the SAP Build store and reuse the package in SAP Build Process Automation.

 ## Prerequisites